 The habits of highly effective church communicators are actions regularly practiced in churches so they become routine.
-This year, Pastors and communicators don’t know what the year will hold but I can guarantee one thing: you’ll need to hone your communication skills.
+This year, Pastors and communicators don’t know what the year will hold but I can guarantee one thing: you’ll need to hone your communication skills and your communication strategy.

 People are listening less and less.

 The digital age is changing the way information is received.
-Habits of highly effective church communicators must take into consideration the increased noise level of communication and the reduced attention-spans.
-As a protection-mechanism, to field the messaging bombarding them, people screen the information by ignoring (not listening or daydreaming while physically present).
+Habits of highly effective church communicators must take into consideration the increased noise level of communication and the reduced attention spans.
+As a protection mechanism, to field the messaging bombarding them, people screen the information by ignoring it (not listening or daydreaming while physically present).

 Here are the 7 (for 2022) habits of highly effective church communicators to help solve this issue:

 - Focus on them; not you.
 This is how being known for love acts!
 Pay attention and listen to your audience focusing on solutions from their vantage point; rather than a description of what you have to offer them.
 They will sense the subtle shift and listen more.